Awal-Y/project-3-swell/README.md

 - Comment Schema: for user comments.
 - Rating Schema: for user ratings.

-We set up our routing logic, controller functions and body parser middleware to better handle the body of api requests and responses.
+We set up our routing logic, controller functions and body parser middleware to better handle the body of API requests and responses.
 We also set up a secure route function using JsonWebToken, so that only registered and logged in users can post/put/delete.

 Within our User model, we also used Bcrypt to encrypt a user's password before the user is saved to the database, increasing the security of our API: